Sumranverma/AI-Deployment-Intelligence-Copilot/README.md

 What should be checked before deployment?
 ```

-The system analyzes the deployment dataset and provides structured operational insights.
+The system combines deployment information with operational knowledge and provides structured operational insights.

 ---

-## 🧠 RAG-Assisted Knowledge Retrieval
+## 🧠 Knowledge Retrieval

 The project includes a lightweight retrieval component that searches an operational knowledge document based on the user's question.